jisotalo/ads-client/README.md

 ## Writing any type PLC variable

-Using `writeSymbol` method it is possible to write variables of **any type** to the PLC.
+Using `writeSymbol` method it is possible to write variables of **any type** to the PLC (except references and pointers).
 These include base scalar type variables, structs, function blocks, arrays and so on.
 These examples cover just a few cases.

 See full `writeSymbol` documentation [from the docs](https://jisotalo.github.io/ads-client/Client.html#writeSymbol).

+For references and pointers see the separate chapter.

 ---